green-party-dublin-central/nh-web/site/content/post/public-meeting-on-280-bed-co-living-development-at-hendrons-site.md

 ---
-title: Public meeting on 280 bed co-living development at Hendrons site
+title: Public meeting on application for 280 bed co-living development at Hendrons site
 date: 2020-12-21T15:27:21.908Z
 description: At 7pm on Tuesday 12th Jan 2021 Neasa will host a online meeting to discuss the application, hear any observations from people in the area and